TomNicholas/Python-for-Scientists/README.md

 # Python for Science

-A curated list of recommened Python frameworks, libraries, software and resources, all particularly useful for scientific Python users.
+A curated list of recommended Python frameworks, libraries, software and resources, all particularly useful for scientific Python users.

 Intended for students and researchers in the sciences who want to get